tensorturtle/cycarla/README.md

 Click on `Docker Desktop for Windows` to download.
 Click on downloaded `.exe` file to install.
 You will be prompted to log out and back in again.

-To confirm docker installatoin, in WSL shell, run:
+To confirm docker installation, in WSL shell, run:
 ```
 docker --version
 ```